 This article discusses copyright and using Google images.
-Google images is a search engine.
-As a general rule, you should assume that all images are protected by copyright unless and until you find out otherwise.
+Google images is a search engine and not a depository for copyright-free images or images that are in the public domain.
+As a general rule, you should assume that all images found through a Google search or that you otherwise locate online are protected by copyright unless and until you find out otherwise.

 Scroll below to download our tip sheet on copyright and using Google images.

 Have You Found the Perfect Image on Google?

 How many times have you used Google or another search engine and found the perfect image, illustration or photograph?
 Or perhaps a map, table or infographic?

 As tempting as it is to copy and paste that image or photograph on your website, in your electronic book or elsewhere, and perhaps even manipulate it for your purposes, you need to consider copyright law before doing so.

 Google is a search engine that helps you locate content such as images, photos and other content.
 Google search engine is not a collection of public domain or copyright-free works.
 Google directs you to images and photos and other online content according to your search criteria.
 Once you find that perfect image or photo, you must treat that image like any other content you find online.

 It’s always prudent to start by assuming that the image is protected by copyright law in your own country and around the world.
 Then do your copyright research.
 Take the necessary effort and steps to determine if the image is protected by copyright.
 If it is protected by copyright, and no license is attached to it, you need to get permission to use it before you use it.

 For tips on copyright and using Google images, also see